Tiwari666/Decision_Tree/README.md

 # How to prevent overfitting?

-There are several techniques that can help prevent overfitting in decision trees, such as pruning, regularization, and ensemble methods.
-Pruning is the process of removing or collapsing branches or nodes that do not contribute much to the accuracy or complexity of the tree.
-Pruning can be done either before or after the tree is fully grown, using different criteria such as information gain, error rate, or confidence interval.
-Regularization is the process of adding some constraints or penalties to the tree growth, such as limiting the depth, the number of nodes, or the minimum samples required for a split.
-Regularization can help reduce the complexity and variance of the tree, and avoid overfitting.
-Ensemble methods are the process of combining multiple decision trees into a single model, such as random forest or gradient boosting.
-Ensemble methods can help improve the accuracy and robustness of the model, by reducing the bias and variance of individual trees, and by averaging out the errors and noise.
+There exists various techniques to prevent overfitting in decision trees, including pruning, regularization, and ensemble methods.
+Pruning involves removing  or merging branches or nodes that contribute minimally to the tree's accuracy or complexity, and it can be implemented before or after the tree reaches full growth, using criteria like information gain, error rate, or confidence interval.
+Regularization entails imposing constraints or penalties on tree growth, such as limiting depth, node count, or minimum samples for a split, to decrease complexity and variance while preventing overfitting.
+Ensemble methods combine multiple decision trees into a unified model, as seen in random forest or gradient boosting, which enhance accuracy and robustness by reducing bias and variance in individual trees and averaging out errors and noise.

 #How to apply pruning?